SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [tensorflow/cloud](https://github.com/tensorflow/cloud) - The TensorFlow Cloud repository provides APIs that will allow to easily go from debugging and training your Keras and TensorFlow code in a local environment to distributed training in the cloud.
 - [pengzhiliang/MAE-pytorch](https://github.com/pengzhiliang/MAE-pytorch) - Unofficial PyTorch implementation of Masked Autoencoders Are Scalable Vision Learners
 - [yuexy/PS-ViT](https://github.com/yuexy/PS-ViT) - Official implementation of the paper Vision Transformer with Progressive Sampling, ICCV 2021.
 - [redis/redis-py](https://github.com/redis/redis-py) - Redis Python Client